ggaka6god/AppVeyorResearch/README.md

 <img src="Assets/ss6.jpg" alt="hi" class="inline">

-Let's continue with the Build section, where you will have to click on the "Project default" button below Configuration.
-You will need to type Debug and Release, because you want AppVeyor to do it for both configurations.
+Let's continue with the Build section, where you will have to click on the "Project default" below Configuration.
+You will need to type Debug and Release, because you want AppVeyor to do it task for both configurations.

 <img src="Assets/ss7.jpg" alt="hi" class="inline">